mixpanel/docs/pages/docs/analysis/reports/funnels.md

 Note:
 1. An exclusion step can be placed between any steps in the funnel.
 It cannot be the first or last step.
+2. An exclusion step does not prevent users for qualifying into the funnel up until the exclusion step.
+If you want users who did a particular event at any point excluded, use a cohort filter.
-2. There may be any number of exclusion events between steps.
+3. There may be any number of exclusion events between steps.
-3. Exclusion steps have the same [two second grace period](/docs/analysis/reports/funnels#how-does-mixpanel-handle-simultaneous-events) as other steps in the funnel.
+4. Exclusion steps have the same [two second grace period](/docs/analysis/reports/funnels#how-does-mixpanel-handle-simultaneous-events) as other steps in the funnel.

 ### Rename a Step